Types of Opal: video and pictures

 Boulder Opal

 Boulder opal is mainly found in the North Eastern part of Australia in the state of Queensland.
 The opal is found in a host rock called ironstone.
-As the name suggests it is much harder to mine and finds are not immediately obvious since the opal usually appears in thin seams.
+As the name suggests it is much harder to mine and are not immediately obvious since the opal usually appears in thin seams.
 However, once the seams are identified and cut into large chunks, opal miners then find the fault line and “split” the rock – revealing the beautiful opal faces.
 This host ironstone rock can range in colour from light brown to a deep brown.

 Boulder Opal pieces split from the same vein